wolberlab/OpenMMDL/docs/openmmdl_simulation.rst

     bash runOpenMM_slurm.sh

 without any flags, it will list the flags needed.
 The simplest way to run a simulation is to use the `-i` flag, which takes an input directory including the simulation script, the topology and optionally the ligand file and it will create the outputs folder within the given directory.
-NOTE: make sure only one topology is present in the input folder, so that it finds it automatically.
+NOTE: make sure only one topology is present in the input folder so that it finds it automatically.

 The script calls a second script (you don't need to do that) that is used for slurms `sbatch` command to run multiple replicas.
 The second script can be left where it is and named how it is (SlurmWrap.sh).

-One example line of how to start a five replicas on cn-gpus would be:
+One example line of how to start five replicas on cn-gpus would be:

 .. code-block:: text